intersystems/quickstarts-multimodel-java/README.md

 For a guided tutorial using this sample, visit [Accessing Data in Java Using Multiple Data Models](https://learning.intersystems.com/course/view.php?name=JavaMultiModel) on the InterSystems learning site.

 ## How to use this sample on your own
 This sample code shows object, relational, and native access from a Java application to InterSystems IRIS.
-Airport data is stored using objects and retrieved using SQL, and a custom data structure is created using to handle route information between airports.
+Airport data is stored using objects and retrieved using SQL, and a custom data structure is created using globals to handle route information between airports.

 1. Start with an installation of Java and a running instance of InterSystems IRIS.
 2. Download the appropriate JDBC and XEP drivers for your system from the [InterSystems Drivers Download page](https://intersystems-community.github.io/iris-driver-distribution/)